jrizz1e/spotify/README.md

 # spotify
 Purpose: create a playlist populated with user selected tracks and most similar recommendations

-This allows a user to explore a playlist more efficiently and create a more relevant playlist for the user
+This allows a user to explore a playlist more efficiently and creates a playlist with the most relevant tracks for the user

 How to access your Spotify User ID